rawlink/golang-intro/src/01-setup/README.md

 0. Open a terminal/cmd window.
 0. Type in `go get -u github.com/Masterminds/glide` and press enter.
 This will retrieve the dependency sources and Glide sources to the source directory, and build them into the pkg and bin directories inside of your $GOPATH.
-0. Type in `glide -c` and press enter.
+0. Type in `glide -v` and press enter.
 You should see output similar to the following:

    `glide version dev`